acend/container-basics-training/content/en/docs/11/_index.md

 ## Docker info

-To see general info about your docker environment use
+To receive general info about your docker environment use

 ```bash
 docker system info